ataates17/Union-Transfer-Bot/README.md

 # 🚀 Union Transaction Bot

-An automated Ethereum transaction bot that sends transactions with customizable intervals and transaction counts.
+An automated Union transaction bot that sends transactions with customizable intervals and transaction counts.

 ## ⚠️ Warning